The Trump Organization: ACN, Inc.

 From 2005 to 2015, Trump was paid $8.8 million for promoting multi-level marketing telecommunications company ACN Inc. and its products on ACN's website, promotional DVDs and at their events, and on his The Apprentice reality-TV show.

-In July 2019, a Southern District of New York district judge permitted state-level charges of fraud, false advertising, and unfair competition against Donald Trump and his children Donald Jr., Ivanka, and Eric related to their involvement with ACN.
-The Trumps are accused of not having disclosed that they were being paid by ACN when they recommended the company as a sound investment.
+In 2018, four investors filed a federal civil lawsuit in the Southern District of New York against Donald Trump and his children Donald Jr., Ivanka, and Eric for fraud and racketeering.
+In July 2019, a district judge permitted the lawsuit to proceed with state-level claims of fraud, false advertising, and unfair competition.
+The Trumps were accused of not having disclosed that they were being paid by ACN when they recommended the company as a sound investment.
 As part of the discovery process, the Trumps were ordered in March 2020 to provide information from Trump Organization business records back to 2005.

-In April 2020, a federal judge ordered MGM, the majority owner of Celebrity Apprentice, to release unaired tapes of two episodes of the show to the attorneys of plaintiffs who accuse the four Trumps of misleading them to invest in ACN; in the episodes, celebrity contestants competed to produce commercials for an ACN product.
+In April 2020, a federal judge ordered MGM, the majority owner of Celebrity Apprentice, to release unaired tapes of two episodes of the show to the attorneys of plaintiffs who accused the four Trumps of misleading them to invest in ACN; in the episodes, celebrity contestants competed to produce commercials for an ACN product.
 The Trumps appealed the ruling and unsuccessfully sought to deal with the dispute via arbitration.
 In November 2021, a federal judge ordered MGM to make the tapes available to the plaintiffs' attorneys at a secure location.

+Trump and his children were deposed in 2022.
+In May 2023, the plaintiffs withdrew their claims against the children in order to "streamline the dispute ahead of a trial".
+The trial is scheduled for January 29, 2024.

+Trump Media & Technology Group

+Trump registered a new company, Trump Media & Technology Group (TMTG), in February 2021 for the purpose of providing "social networking services" to "customers in the United States".
+It launched the social media platform Truth Social in 2022.

+In October 2021, Trump announced the planned merger of TMTG with Digital World Acquisition, a special-purpose acquisition company (SPAC).
+A main backer of the SPAC is China-based financier ARC Group, who was reportedly involved in setting up the proposed merger.
+The Shanghai-based ARC offered $2 million to get Digital World Acquisition off the ground.
+The transaction is under investigation by the U.S. Securities and Exchange Commission.

+The CEO of Digital World Acquisition, hired from Wuhan-based operation Yunhong Holdings, broke ties with China in December 2021.
+In February 2022, TMTG launched Truth Social, a Twitter-like social media platform.
+As of March 2023, Trump Media, which had taken $8 million from Russia-connected entities, was being investigated by federal prosecutors for possible money laundering.
+In March 2023, Digital World Acquisition fired its CEO in the anticipation of Trump's indictment.